Chalice has been serving children and seniors in Tanzania since 1998 in two sites in rural communities.

 Our sites in Tanzania:

 Mbinga - Chalice partnered with the Vincentian Fathers from India in one of the most remote parishes of Mbinga Diocese in 1998.
 Fr.
-Binoy Puthussery oversees the sponsorship program for both children and seniors in eight locations across the southwestern region.
+Cino oversees the sponsorship program for both children and seniors in eight locations across the southwestern region.
+Chalice also runs a school program in several schools in Thonakkura.

 Neema - Chalice partnered with the Sisters of Visitation Congregation of Alleppey of India in the remote district of Songea in 1998.
 Sr. Mary Grace Jacob directs the child sponsorship program through the Neema Visitation Orphanage for Girls, as well as a school, healthcare centre, and maternity clinic.